mhorpheus/test/Engagement-Closeout.md

 4. Notify the client when all digital evidence related to the case would be deleted:
 	- Obtain current retention time from XFIR [Data Retention Policy](Digital-Evidence#Data-Retention-Policy),
 	- Send an email message to the client's representatives using the below template, and attach this email message to the Resilient IR ticket.
-5. Ensure that all consultants working on the case have entered their hours into Resilient and claimed them on billable code.

-Current exception for an APAC:
-- APAC team archives final reports in a dedicated Box folder
-- passwords for a final reports are saved within 1Password APAC vault There is an ongoing discussion about unification of an APAC approach with other geos.
-This section will be updated accordingly when such agreement is reached.

 `------------ BEGINNING OF TEMPLATE ------------`

 **Mail subject:** Data Retention Notification for IBM XFIR Case IR`<YY-NNNN>`